Jaganmohini (2009 film): Release and reception

 Jaganmohini was previously scheduled to release on 15 June 2009, and 25 September, but the Madras High Court put a stay on its release until 15 October due to the producer's financial debts.
 Pavithra Srinivasan Rediff.com wrote, "With its silly storyline and terrible costumes, Jaganmohini is a half-baked remake of the original, with plenty of skin-show and terrible graphics".
 Sify wrote, "The basic trouble with the film is that story and presentation of NK Viswanathan is outdated with tacky special effects that have the audiences jeering.
 The film simply doesn’t work".
 The New Indian Express wrote, "with all the technical advancement over the years since the earlier version, one expects the special effects to be of a much higher quality and provide more thrill and fun".
 S. R. Ashok Kumar of The Hindu wrote, "Big technicians have aided director Viswanathan who deserves credit for his camera work.
 But he could have worked more on the script".

-Post-release, Chopra accused Namitha of being responsible for many of her scenes being deleted from the film.
+Post-release, Chopra expressed displeasure with the fact that many of her scenes were deleted from the film.